 We will consider a number of factors, including information about your income, your outgoings and how well you have kept up on payments in the past.
-This will be used to work out the repayments you could comfortably afford.
+This will be used to work out the amount we could lend you and you could comfortably afford to pay back.